sinabaghal/sinabaghal.github.io/_pages/pasur.md

 ### Convergence

-We examine the convergence behaviour of the CFR algorithm next.
-For this, we run CFR (a slightly modified version compared to the one described above; see the paper for full details) over 500 randomly generated decks.
+I examine the convergence behaviour of the CFR algorithm next.
+For this, I run CFR (a slightly modified version compared to the one described above; see the paper for full details) over 500 randomly generated decks.

 The experiments are done in two stages:

 1. The first run is used to obtain the Nash Equilibrium strategy.
 2. The second run measures the mean squared error (MSE) distance to that strategy.

-For each round, we compute the mean and standard deviation of the MSE distances.
+For each round, I compute the mean and standard deviation of the MSE distances.
 The plots below show these convergence statistics separately for each round.

  <p align="center">
 <img src="https://sinabaghal.github.io/files/pasur/cfr_cnv.png" width="110%" height="110%">